 Some people start keto to reset cravings and lose weight, then transition to a low-carb diet for maintenance.

-Others follow a “cyclical keto” approach—doing keto during the week and easing up on weekends.
+Others follow a "cyclical keto" approach, doing keto during the week and easing up on weekends.

-There’s no one right way.
+There's no one right way.
 What matters is what you can stick with.
+If you want to ease in gradually, our keto vs. paleo comparison is another helpful read for deciding how strict you want to go.

 Pros and Cons